akarhin/akarhin.github.io/_projects/1_project.md

 ## Conclusion
 This project successfully demonstrated the potential of ML models in mechanical engineering diagnostics.
-It functions as a good starting point for any mechanical engineering student who is interested in

-The project code is available to download as a .pdf file: [PDF file](../assets/pdf/gearbox_fault_diagnosis.pdf).
+It functions as a good starting point for any mechanical engineering student who is interested in intelligent fault diagnosis, or wants to learn basic ML techniques applicable to mechanical engineering problems.The project code is available to download as a .pdf file here: [PDF file](../assets/pdf/gearbox_fault_diagnosis.pdf).

 ## Things to improve
+Here are some things that anyone wanting to replicate this project can take into account and improve:

+- A proper, structured hyperparameter search
+- Further comparisons between different ML models/techniques
+- Further comparisons of loss functions/activation functions/ model structures
+- Better visualization of the results
+- Further ablation of the results